North Korean Embassy in Madrid incident: Interaction with the FBI and arrests

 Despite the group's claims of confidential agreements with the FBI, soon after they handed over the stolen materials, details of the event appeared in the American press, publicly linking the group with the embassy incident.
 Free Joseon said the media coverage amounted to a "betrayal of trust" and a "breach of confidentiality" by the FBI, which they said had requested their intelligence and had been given it voluntarily.
 The group said "speculative" press reporting would endanger its members from North Korean retaliation.

 Free Joseon failed to gain immunity from prosecution for its members who had been involved in the incident; journalist Laura Bicker notes that Hong Chang is "undoubtedly a wanted man" by the Spanish High Court and probably by Pyongyang.
 Ahn, also wanted by Spain, was arrested in April 2019 in Los Angeles, but freed on a bail of $1.3 million in July.
 In a subsequent statement, the Cheollima Civil Defense website stated, "parties seeking to 'out' those in Madrid have painted a target on the backs of those seeking only to protect others ... they have chosen to side with Pyongyang's criminal, totalitarian rulers over their victims".
 The FBI later returned the items seized in the embassy to the Spanish authorities who in turn returned them to the embassy.

-The US authorities issued an arrest warrant for Adrian Hong on 9 April 2019, while Christopher Ahn, one of the perpetrators, was arrested on 18 April that year.
+The US authorities issued an arrest warrant for Adrian Hong on 9 April 2019.
+Christopher Ahn, one of the perpetrators, was arrested on 18 April.
 In April 2023, on the raid's fourth anniversary, the embassy accused the US of protecting Ahn, which it called "openly protecting and encouraging acts of terrorism against our citizens abroad based on groundless claims".
 That November, a Hungarian court ordered an unnamed South Korean citizen to be extradited to Spain under a simplified extradition procedure, to which the South Korean government consented.
 Hong Chang was still a fugitive as of the same date.